Overview: DRA offers educators the tools they need to observe and document student reading abilities and helps inform instructional practice.

 DRA3’s instructional guidance helps reading teachers interpret DRA3 scores and use them to improve classroom instruction, by providing:

-Clearer guidance decision points for efficient and appropriate use of DRA3 Benchmark Assessment with Word Analysis and/or Progress Monitoring
+Clearer guidance for efficient and appropriate use of DRA3 Benchmark Assessment with Word Analysis and/or Progress Monitoring

 Developed for teachers